tigerbox-reverse-engineering/tigerbox/wiki/Install-Launcher-and-Store.md

 Android system.

 Manually adding _signature spoofing_ is complicated.
-There are tools which allow to do that easily - but these are installed within [custom recovery](#custom-recovery].
+There are tools which allow to do that easily - but these are installed within [custom recovery](#custom-recovery).

 In fact, if you make _custom recovery_ work, you can also install all the google services through _microG_ which is also installed from within _custom recovery_.